baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 You need to use `raspi-config`, as shown in a later step of these instructions, to permanently activate SSH.

+You can also set the host name of the Raspberry Pi now by modifying the contents of `/etc/hostname`.
+Just edit its contests, which is currently `raspberry` to what you would like.
+If you do this, you can skip the host name modification step that appears in latter steps.

 ### Step 5: First Time Boot of the Raspberry Pi
 Now unmount the SD Card, put the SD Card into the Raspberry Pi, plug a [WiFi dongle][14] into the Raspberry Pi